AviatrixSystems/Docs/StartUpGuides/azure-aviatrix-cloud-controller-startup-guide.rst

 #.
 Go through the login process.

 #.
-Start with the onboarding tab at the console.
+Start with the Onboarding tab at the console.

 ..
 Warning:: Any resources created by the Controller, such as Aviatrix gateways, Azure routing entries, subnets, etc, must be deleted from the Controller console.
 If you delete them directly on Azure console, The Controller's view of the resources will be incorrect, which will lead to features not working properly.